Guantanamo Bay detention camp: Testimonies of treatment

 Three British Muslim prisoners, known in the media at the time as the "Tipton Three", were repatriated to the United Kingdom in March 2004, where officials immediately released them without charge.
 The three alleged ongoing torture, sexual degradation, forced drugging, and religious persecution being committed by U.S. forces at Guantánamo Bay.
 The former Guantanamo detainee Mehdi Ghezali was freed without charge on 9 July 2004, after two and a half years internment.
 Ghezali claimed that he was the victim of repeated torture.
 Omar Deghayes alleged he was blinded after his right eye was gouged by an officer.
-Juma Al Dossary claimed he was interrogated hundreds of times, beaten, tortured with broken glass, barbed wire, burning cigarettes, and sexual assaults.
+Juma Al Dossary claimed he was interrogated hundreds of times, beaten, tortured with broken glass, barbed wire, burning cigarettes, and suffered sexual assaults.
 David Hicks also made allegations of torture and mistreatment in Guantanamo Bay, including sensory deprivation, stress positions, having his head slammed into concrete, repeated anal penetration, routine sleep deprivation and forced drug injections.

 An Associated Press report claimed that some detainees were turned over to the U.S. by Afghan tribesmen in return for cash bounties.
 The first Denbeaux study, published by Seton Hall University Law School, reproduced copies of several leaflets, flyers, and posters the U.S. government distributed to advertise the bounty program; some of which offered bounties of "millions of dollars."